 12) Once at the summit ridge, turn right (east) and side-traverse to the rocky summit.

-ROUNDTRIP HIKING DISTANCE: Approximately five miles with 2200' elevation gain.
+ROUNDTRIP HIKING DISTANCE: Approximately 7-9 miles with 2500' elevation gain (if starting from ridgetop access gate).
 However, this is misleading because approximately half of the total roundtrip elevation gain is from Jakes Lake to the Mount Fernow summit during the ascent.
 In addition, that substantial elevation gain from the lake to the summit only takes approximately 1/3 of the total ascent time.
 This is because there are many ups and downs along the ridge approach that tend to slow down hiking time between the road-end and Jakes Lake, whereas the ascent from the lake to the summit is fairly consistent and straightforward.

 Red TapeAs no official trailhead is being used, no special permits or fees are required for the standard approach of Mount Fernow.